Help and Advice on Treating Penetrating Damp

 Once the damp inspection has been carried out by the surveyor they will provide a report on all the damp problems that were found during the survey.
 This will detail the causes of the issue and the treatments that are needed to rectify the penetrating damp problem.

 It is important that penetrating damp is identified as soon as possible to ensure that the property structurally isn’t severally damaged, call our penetrating damp specialists today on 0800 288 8660 to receive the right penetrating damp solutions or click the link below to arrange a survey online.

-Alternatively, you can visit our what is damp proofing? page for the types of treatments used by Timberwise to get rid of damp.
+Alternatively, you can visit our damp proofing page for the types of treatments used by Timberwise to get rid of damp.
 Timberwise has over 5 decades of experience in identifying and providing treatments to damp using techniques.